AshR202/Ash-Autopilot/README.md

 Currently Implemented:

-Assent: launches to a 100km circular (ish) orbit.
+Ascent: launches to a 100km circular (ish) orbit.

 Circularize: circularizes at apoapsis or periapsis.